zyd14/flask_restful_demo/README.md

 and set the Resource `says` class variable to the request-provided parameter.
 This way subsequent calls to the GET handler should now return the new value set by the POST endpoint (this only holds true for this particular application server instance).

+(Note: `jsonify` is a Flask-imported method which creates JSON-formatted string objects from a set of keyword arguments, handling any necessary esacaping.
+       `make_response` is a Flask-imported method which takes a JSON-formatted string and creates a `Response` object with the necessary headers and other attributes needed to be passed over the internet back to the client.)

 Without being tied to the application, our `Cat` Resource doesn't have any way of interacting with the outside world.
 To tie it to our application we can do the following in our `app.py`: